codeitlikemiley/vuetified/readme.md

 ```

 ## Linting
-If your using VS Code which I highly recommend since they offer great plugins for Vue and ES lint
+If your using VS Code which I highly recommend since they offer great plugins for Vue and ES lint.

-You can PM me directly at [Facebook](https://www.facebook.com/uriah.san) So I can share my settings
+You can PM me directly at [Facebook](https://www.facebook.com/uriah.san) So I can share my settings.

-Install VS Code, then install this plugin [Settings Sync](https://github.com/shanalikhan/code-settings-sync.git)
+Install VS Code, then install this plugin [Settings Sync](https://github.com/shanalikhan/code-settings-sync.git).

 ## Issues
-If you have seen any bugs please report it by making an [issue](https://github.com/codeitlikemiley/vuetified/issues)
+If you have seen any bugs please report it by making an [issue](https://github.com/codeitlikemiley/vuetified/issues).

 ## Pull Request
-If you want to add components to be part of vuetified please make a [pull request](https://github.com/codeitlikemiley/vuetified/pulls)
+If you want to add components to be part of vuetified please make a [pull request](https://github.com/codeitlikemiley/vuetified/pulls).